-Our Monday/Wednesday Nature Immersion program embraces a self-directed, minimally structured, play and project-based learning environment.
+Our Nature Immersion program embraces a self-directed, minimally structured, play and project-based learning environment.
 Learning happens organically within nature and the changing seasons, creating an optimal environment for creativity, exploration, personal growth and independence.
 Our Guides facilitate learning by asking questions that engage curiosity, support kids in learning more about what interests them, and provide materials, resources and ideas to deepen that natural learning process.
-In the outdoor environment with ever changing elements such as animals, weather, hidden rocks or roots, the seasons, children and teens are able to practice resourcefulness and problem-solving and develop a deep curiosity that promotes lifelong learning.
+The outdoor environment provides ever-changing elements such as wildlife, weather, plants, trees and the seasons which provide ample opportunities for children and teens to practice resourcefulness and problem-solving and develop a deep curiosity that promotes lifelong learning.

 What educational subjects are covered in your programs?

-In the Monday/Wednesday Nature Immersion program, kids and teens engage in natural “lessons” that involve science, math, fine arts, language arts, physical education, and social studies and much more.
-Some or all of these subjects are covered in bits and pieces throughout the program, very often beautifully woven together.
+In our Nature Immersion program, kids and teens engage in natural “lessons” that involve science, math, fine arts, language arts, physical education, and social studies and much more.
+All subjects required by the State of Maine are covered in bits and pieces throughout the program, very often beautifully woven together.
 Participants in our programs are supported with space and freedom to explore and create their own games, experiments, and projects and as a result their experience includes natural consequences, tangible results, and many connections.
 Some examples are:

 * Science: changing seasons, plants/trees/animals observation and exploration, building bridges and boats, engineering shelters

-* Math: measuring, spatial awareness in shelter building, creating a currency and playing “store”
+* Math: measuring, spatial awareness in shelter building, creating a currency and playing “store,” wood working projects

 * Fine arts: performances organized by kids/teens, nature-inspired art, wildcrafting, campfire cooking, singing, whittling

-* Language: nature journaling, story telling, inquiries, conversations
+* Language: nature journaling, story telling, inquiries, conversations, reading

 * Physical education: running, balancing, climbing, building